croquet/croquet/historic/sdk/README.md

 Every _Croquet_ application consists of two parts:

-- The **view** handles user input and output.
-It processes all keyboard / mouse / touch events, and determines what is displayed on the screen.
+- The **views** handle user input and output.
+They process all keyboard / mouse / touch events, and determine what is displayed on the screen.

-- The **model** handles all calculation and simulation.
+- The **models** handle all calculation and simulation.
 This is where the actual work of the application takes place.
-The model is also where save / load happens.
+The models are saved, shared, and loaded automatically.

-**The model is guaranteed to always be identical for all users.** However, the view is not.
-Different users might be running on different hardware platforms, or might display different representations of the model.
+**Models are guaranteed to always be identical for all users.** However, the views are not.
+Different users might be running on different hardware platforms, or might display different representations of the models.

 When you launch a _Croquet_ application, you automatically join a shared **session**.
-As long as you're in the session, your model will be identical to the models of every other user in the session.
+As long as you're in the session, your models will be identical to the models of every other user in the session.

-To maintain this synchronization, the model and the view communicate through **events**.
-When you publish an event from the view, it's mirrored to everyone else in your session, so every model receives exactly the same event stream.
+To maintain this synchronization, the models and the views communicate through **events**.
+When you publish an event from a view, it's mirrored to everyone else in your session, so everyone's models receive exactly the same event stream.

 This mirroring is handled by **reflectors**.
 Reflectors are stateless, public message-passing services located in the cloud.

-**Snapshots** are archived copies of a model. _Croquet_ apps periodically take snapshots and save them to the cloud.
+**Snapshots** are archived copies of all models in a session. _Croquet_ apps periodically take snapshots and save them to the cloud.
 When you join an existing session, you sync with the other users by loading one of these snapshots.

 # Creating a _Croquet_ App

-To create a new a _Croquet_ app, you simply define your own model and view.
-These classes inherit from the base classes {@link Model} and {@link View} in the `croquet.js` library.
-The view contains all your input and output code, and the model  contains all your simulation code.
+To create a new a _Croquet_ app, you simply define your own models and views.
+These classes inherit from the base classes {@link Model} and {@link View} in the `croquet` library.

+A simple app often only has one model and one view.
+In that case, the view contains all your input and output code, and the model contains all your simulation code.

 ```
 class MyModel extends Croquet.Model {